 /r/biotechnology

 • Announcements from companies in the industry and industry regulators.

 Conspiracy theories, anti-GMO claims, and "controversies" will result in users being banned from posting in this subreddit.
-There are many other subreddits which are appropriate for these types of posts and would actively welcome your participation.
+There are many other subreddits which are appropriate for these types of posts and would actively welcome your bullshit.

+/r/biotechnology